 In Iowa, to register to vote online, you must have an Iowa driver’s license and will be registered at the address on your license.
 If you have an out-of-state license or want to register with your Cornell address rather than the address on your license, please stop by the Civic Engagement Office.
 We have paper registration forms with directions and can get the ballots mailed in for you.

-If you are registered to vote based on your Cornell College address, your voting location for the general midterm election is:
+If you are registered to vote based on your Cornell College address, you will caucus at the following location based on your party designation:

 If you live in Wilch, your voting location is the Mount Vernon High School, regardless of political party affiliation.